stt045/parkingproject/README.md

 Park Now is a mobile web app design to assist UCSD students in the horrendous task known as parking

 **Project Description**
 This is a parking assistant application aimed to help UCSD students more quickly find parking on campus.

-This application logs users in using TritonLink SSO, so it has access to user's current class schedules.

 It allows users to view current parking conditions across all parking lots and parking structures on campus in real-time.